literatesnow/pi-5-archlinux-arm-encrypted-root/README.md

 Decide on your `--pbkdf-*` parameters:

 > By default cryptsetup will [benchmark](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) your host and use a memory-hard PBKDF algorithm that can require up to 4GB of RAM.
 If these settings exceed your Raspberry Pi's available RAM, it will make it impossible to unlock the partition.
 To work around this, set the [--pbkdf-memory](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) and [--pbkdf-parallel](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) arguments so when you multiply them, the result is less than your Pi's total RAM.

-> From the excellent [Pi Encrypted Boot with Remote SSH](https://github.com/ViRb3/pi-encrypted-boot-ssh) guide.
+-- from the excellent [Pi Encrypted Boot with Remote SSH](https://github.com/ViRb3/pi-encrypted-boot-ssh) guide.

 Setup luks and format root partition: